“Quality is generally transparent when present, but easily recognized in its absence.” – Alan Gillies

 What type of health testing do you have done on your breeding dogs?

 All breeding dogs have had a cardiac auscultation exam with a board certified Veterinary Cardiologist after their first birthday that is submitted to OFA, their eyes examined by a veterinary ophthalmologist and certified on an annual basis, and have all been cleared with routine physical exams annually including an exam for patella luxation (although not submitted to OFA).
-All DNA tested through the German lab known as Laboklin with their Miniature Schnauzer Combination test that includes Charcot-Marie-Tooth Neuropathy (CMT), Mycobacterium avium complex sensitivity (MAC), Myotonia congenita, Persistent Müllerian duct syndrome (PMDS), Progressive retinal atrophy (Type B1-PRA, HIVEP3) and Spondylocostal dysostosis (Comma defect).
+All are DNA tested through the German lab known as Laboklin with their Miniature Schnauzer Combination test that includes Charcot-Marie-Tooth Neuropathy (CMT), Mycobacterium avium complex sensitivity (MAC), Myotonia congenita, Persistent Müllerian duct syndrome (PMDS), Progressive retinal atrophy (Type B1-PRA, HIVEP3) and Spondylocostal dysostosis (Comma defect).
 Before I switched to Laboklin, I did a panel test through Embarkvet.com which covers a bunch of stuff unrelated to the breed but does cover Myotonia Congenita, Persistent Mullerian Duct Syndrome (PMDS), and Factory XII clotting deficiency.
 Miniature Schnauzers are not prone to hip or elbow dysplasia so those are not recommended tests for this breed and is also why this breed does not need to wait until after 2 years of age to be bred.
 As new tests are developed and proven effective, they will be added.

 Do you ever offer Full AKC registration with breeding rights?